Asiana Treks and Tours

 One of the pleasant surprises on the Mardi Himal Trek is the variety of food available along the route, despite the remote location.
 Meals are provided by the teahouses and consist mainly of fresh, carb-rich dishes meant to sustain high-energy trekking days.
 Asiana Treks and Tours includes three meals a day in their trekking packages—breakfast, lunch, and dinner—with the option to choose from teahouse menus.

-At lower elevations (Pothana, Forest Camp), food options are more varied and include Dal Bhat (rice, lentils, vegetables), fried rice, noodles, pasta, momos (dumplings), omelets, chapati, and potato dishes.
+At lower elevations (Pothana, Forest Camp), food options are more varied and include Dal Bhat (rice, lentils, vegetables), fried rice, noodles, pasta, momos (dumplings), omelettes, chapati, and potato dishes.
 As you ascend to High Camp, the menu becomes simpler but still nourishing.
 Most teahouses also offer hot drinks like tea, coffee, ginger lemon honey, and hot chocolate.
 Vegetarian and vegan meals are widely available, and Asiana Treks can accommodate dietary restrictions with prior notice.

 Clean drinking water is essential, and it is advisable to bring water purification tablets or a SteriPen, as bottled water becomes more expensive and less sustainable at higher altitudes.